TreeTechDev/sgwfc-gene-python/README.md

 ```
 make agent
 ```
-This command will create a new worker called `sgwfc-gene` on Prefect and start an Worker (was called Agent) to run workflows
+This command will create a new worker called `sgwfc-gene` on Prefect and start a Worker (was called Agent) to run workflows

 ### Register Workflow